-Allergy to peanut is sometimes linked to Celery-Mugwort-Spice Syndrome
+Allergy to hazelnuts is sometimes linked to Celery-Mugwort-Spice Syndrome

 as the sensitising allergen is a profilin protein called Art v 4, these proteins are also sometimes also called Bet v 2 proteins.

-There is a link between peanuts and Latex Food Syndrome
+There is a link between hazelnuts and Latex Food Syndrome

 .
 The plant involved in latex allergy Hevea brasiliensis

 , the rubber tree plant, has an allergen called Hev b 8 which is a profilin protein.
 Those very sensitised to latex may have a contact allergic reaction from other foods or plants containing profilin proteins, there is less evidence of this than sensitisation to other latex linked proteins like hevein and chitinases.